nikki-pru/flex-training/docs/welcome/setup.rst

 7. JAVA jdk 8
 8. MySQL 5.7
 9. `VPN`_
+10. `Auto Text Expander`_ (optional).
+This is an extension that helps create keyboard shortcuts like setting formatting for Jira tickets.
+Here are some `sample shortcuts` for frequently used phrases in QA.

 ⚠️ After creating your GitHub account, ping your trainer or lead letting them know your GitHub username so they can request for you to be added to the Liferay organization.